-15. GDPR Privacy Statement
+15. GDPR

-15.1 The Co-operative will gather and use certain information about individuals in accordance with GDPR.
+15.1 The Co-operative will gather and use certain information about individuals in accordance with UK GDPR.
 Staff members have a responsibility to ensure compliance with the terms of the privacy policy and to collect, handle and store personal information in accordance with relevant legislation.
-The Fair Processing Notice (FPN) details how personal data is held and processed.
+The Fair Processing Notice (FPN) details how personal data is held and processed with third parties in accordance with relevant policies and procedure.